smart-data-lake/smart-data-lake/docs/reference/transformations.md

 Other variables available are
 * `inputDf`: Input DataFrame
 * `options`: Transformation options as Map[String,String]
-* `dataObjectId`: Id of input dataObject as String
+* `dataObjectId`: Id of input DataObject as String

 Output DataFrame must be set with `setOutputDf(df)`.